Enjoy the Greatest Skydiving in Texas; Skydiving.com Houston

 You’re the only person who’ll know exactly what sensations you experienced throughout the free fall and flight.
 But you won’t be able to see how your own face portrays every sensation you’re experiencing.
 You won’t see your face reflect the exhilaration of your free fall or your amazement as you soared in flight over the towering Houston skyline.

-As always, Skydiving.com Houston has you covered with a variety of professional video packages for all the different skydiving options we offer, from Tandem jumps to Accelerated Free Fall and Tandem Progression jumps—and at prices to fit nearly any budget.
+As always, Skydiving.com Houston has you covered with a variety of professional video packages for all the different skydiving options, from Tandem jumps to Accelerated Free Fall and Tandem Progression jumps—and at prices to fit nearly any budget.
 Our professional staff members can explain the details of each package.
 We’re available seven days a week.

 To have every moment of your ultimate skydiving adventure recorded, check into the option to have a videographer film your entire experience, beginning with a short interview when you arrive at the jump site.
 The videographer will film you getting on the plane and during the ascent to jump altitude.
 By exiting the plane beside you, the videographer will continue recording every nuance of your expressions as you plummet into the free fall and will capture the amazing scenery below you as your soar through the Texas sky.
 By landing ahead of you, the videographer will also be able to film every moment of your landing, followed by another short interview about your experience after you’ve safely touched back down on the ground.

-If you’re looking for a less costly package, consider a GoPro video, one of our most popular options.
+If you’re looking for a less costly package, consider a GoPro video, one of the most popular options.
 Wearing a GoPro, your Tandem skydiving instructor records your jump up close…really up close!

 After you’ve finished your skydiving adventure, the dropzone’s experienced staff will professionally edit your video, and you’ll receive a video format that you can share on social media, email, or however you prefer.
 You might even want to schedule a viewing party to take full advantage of those bragging rights!